 - Wait for the arrival.
 This tends to be the most difficult part of the process for sponsoring congregations, co-sponsors and refugees.
 While you wait, read over the ‘Refugee Sponsorship Resources’ which can be mailed or emailed to you by the Refugee Office.

 HOLD A REFUGEE SUNDAY

 Refugee Sunday is celebrated annually in Canada on the first Sunday in April close to Canada’s Refugee Rights Day.
 Resources are available.
-Click here, and select "Churches" to access a litany, PowerPoint, and worship service suggestions.
+Click here, and select "Churches" to access a litany and our new refugee video.